 Safety around buses

-Statistically buses are a very safe mode of transport, however accidents do still occur and bus accident claim may be necessary.
-Here are some steps you can take to ensure your journey is as safe as possible from start to finish.
+Statistically buses are a very safe mode of transport, however accidents do still occur and a bus accident claim may be necessary.
+Here are some steps you can take to ensure your journey is as safe as possible from start to finish:

 - Never cross in front or walk behind a bus once you have gotten off – wait for the bus to leave the bus stop and then safely cross the road if needed.